garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 > A genetic algorithm is a metaheuristic inspired by the process of natural selection.
 Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on bio-inspired operators such as mutation, crossover and selection. [^wikiga]

-It may not seem obvious at first how this could be used to generate high scoring boards, but sit tight!
-Natural selection typically works through the following steps, which I'll elaborate on later.
+It may not seem obvious at first how this could be used to generate high scoring Boggle boards, but sit tight!
+Natural selection works via the following process:

 1. Start with a population of possible solutions ([population](#population))
 2. Evaluate them to determine which ones are the best (most fit) ([fitness](#fitness))